RedTeamOperations/RedCloud-OS/README.md

 ## Feedback

  RedCloud OS is an ongoing piece of development and your feedbacks/suggestions will help us enhance it furthermore.
-Feel free to either create an [**Issue**](https://github.com/RedTeamOperations/RedCloud-OS/issues) or email us at **support@cyberwarfare.live** with the subject "RedCloud OS".
+Feel free to either create an [**Issue**](https://github.com/RedTeamOperations/RedCloud-OS/issues) or email us at **info@cyberwarfare.live** with the subject "RedCloud OS".

 ## Acknowledgements